-If you are like me, you are anxiously anticipating and counting down the days to when you can begin your 2021 garden!
-For fellow Albertans or others with similar frost dates, I will share with you when to start seeds indoors in Alberta.
-If you live in a warmer climate these dates can be adjusted.
+If you are like me, you are anxiously anticipating and counting down the days to when you can start seeds for your 2024 garden!
+For fellow Albertans, or others with similar frost dates, I will share with you when to start seeds indoors.
+If you live in a warmer climate these dates can be adjusted according to your last expected frost date.
 Starting plants from seed indoors is not only fun but it ends up costing a fraction of the price that it would to buy these plants already started at a greenhouse!

-To begin with I will discuss what supplies I use for starting plants and then I will share with you the dates I like to plant my seeds.
+To begin with I will discuss what supplies I use for starting plants and then I will share with you the dates I like to plant my seeds indoors for my zone 3 garden near Calgary Alberta.

-Grow Lights - It is not necessary to use grow lights if you have a sunny window but you will end up with less leggy, stronger and all around healthier plants by using grow lights.
-I started my seedlings indoors without grow lights in a sunny window for 2 years before I made the leap and purchased grow lights.
-These grow lights from Amazon are the grow lights I am using now.
+It is not necessary to use grow lights if you have a sunny window but you will end up with less leggy, stronger and all around healthier plants by using grow lights.
+I started my seedlings indoors without grow lights in a sunny window for 2 years before I made the leap and purchased these grow lights.

-Indoor Greenhouse - An Indoor greenhouse set up is also not necessary but does make germination quicker and the layered shelves enable you to grow more in a smaller space.
-I purchased one for the first time last year and love it!
+An indoor greenhouse set up is also not necessary but does make germination quicker and the layered shelves enable you to grow more in a smaller space.
+I purchased one three years ago and love it!
+I use a plastic tray underneath to catch water and soil.

 Dates for Starting Seeds Indoors in Southern Alberta

-Now that you have your supplies we get to the big question; when do we plant our seeds?
-I will share dates with you for when I start different varieties of plants for my zone 3 growing location in Alberta.
+Now that you have your supplies we get to the big question, when do we plant our seeds?
+I will share dates with you for when I start different varieties of seeds indoors for my zone 3 growing location in Alberta.
 Our last hard frost in the spring tends to be around the 3rd week in May but we often get one last light frost in early to mid June.
 I try to keep an eye on overnight forecasted low temperatures and cover sensitive plants during any dips near freezing.
-(Check out what plants are most sensitive and need to be covered here.)
+(Check out what plants are most sensitive and need to be covered.)

 It is important to realize that seeding dates can vary based on your lighting and growing environment.
 Adjust for how much sooner or later your last expected frost date is to make this list work for your location.
 (Find out frost dates for your location here.)
 Take notes on how your plants fare and whether you think it would be beneficial to start them sooner or later for next year.
 By doing this you will end up with your own perfected seeding dates.